 • 1900 – 1912 Picasso in his Blue and Rose periods and the Fauve movement in France.
 The political stresses of unification in Germany influenced and led to such groups as Die Brücke (see below).

 • 1910 – 1930 The height of German and Viennese Expressionism including such groups as Der Blaue Reiter, and early Kandinsky

 Die Brücke 1905 – 1913

-Die Brücke (The Bridge) was a movement of social and psychological protest that, like the Fauves, accepted the autonomy of the work of art as being based on the construction of a parallel world to nature and not merely a description of it.
+Die Brücke (The Bridge) was a movement of social and psychological protest.
+Like the Fauves, it accepted the autonomy of the work of art as being based on the construction of a parallel world to nature.
+Not merely a description of it.
 Yet, the most important subject of expressionist painting was often the human figure.

-Ernst Ludwig Kirchner was the leader of the group, born in 1880 the son of a paper factory director, he studied architecture in Dresden where he met Bleyl and Heckel who would become fellow members.
+Ernst Ludwig Kirchner was the leader of Die Brücke.
+He was born in 1880 the son of a paper factory director.
+He studied architecture in Dresden where he met Bleyl and Heckel who would become fellow members.
 Their paintings were based on everyday surroundings, street scenes, portraits and their own studios.
-Their work was filled with life and their own experiences, ‘the entirely naïve and unadulterated need to bring art and life into unity,’ Kirchner.
+Their work was filled with life and their own experiences.
+‘The entirely naïve and unadulterated need to bring art and life into unity,’ Kirchner.

 When the group moved to Berlin in 1911 the truly expressionist character of the painting of Die Brücke was revealed.
 Kirchner and Heckel’s work assumed an angular, spiky quality and colour was muted.
-A new visual language evolved, in painting as well as woodcuts, whose quality was barbarism, the result of trying to depict the sordid side of city life.
+A new visual language evolved, in painting as well as woodcuts.
+This new visual language’s quality was barbarism, the result of trying to depict the sordid side of city life.

 ‘I undertook the withdrawal of self from itself and its dissolution within the other person’s psyche for the sake of a more intense expression,’ Kirchner.